influxdata/telegraf/plugins/processors/topk/README.md

 The TopK processor plugin is a filter designed to get the top series over a period of time.
 It can be tweaked to do its top k computation over a period of time, so spikes can be smoothed out.

-This plugin groups the metrics based on their name and tags, then generates aggregates values across each group base on fields selected by the user.
-It then sorts these groups based on these aggregations and returns any metric that belongs to a group in the top k (sorted by any of the aggregations).
-This means that when calculating the top k, more than k metrics may be returned.
+This processor goes through these steps when processing a batch of metrics:

+  1. Groups metrics in buckets using their tags and name as key
+  2. Aggregates each of the selected fields for each bucket by the selected aggregation function (sum, mean, etc)
+  3. Orders the buckets by one of the generated aggregations, returns all metrics in the top `K` buckets, then reorders the buckets by the next of the generated aggregations, returns all metrics in the top `K` buckets, etc, etc, etc, until it runs out of fields.

+The plugin makes sure not to duplicate metrics

+Note that depending on the amount of metrics on each computed bucket, more than `K` metrics may be returned

 ### Configuration: